top of page

 As James Clear says in Atomic Habits, “True behavior change is identity change.”

-• Instead of “I want to walk more,” Say, “I’m becoming the kind of woman who moves her body every day.”
+• Instead of saying, “I want to walk more,” say, “I’m becoming the kind of woman who moves her body every day.”

-• Instead of “I want to eat healthier,” Say, “I’m someone who fuels my hormones and energy.”
+• Instead of saying, “I want to eat healthier,” say, “I’m someone who fuels my hormones and energy.”

 Identity drives action.
 Action creates routines.
 Routines create results.